CHATTG1/PredictiveModeling/pm_custom_models.md

 #### Using local environment

-You can also use environment of your choice to develop model and later publish, deploy and score using Watson Machine Learning  [common API client library]() available on pypi.
+You can also use environment of your choice to develop model and later publish, deploy and score using {{site.data.keyword.pm_full}} [common API client library]() available on PyPI.
 For more information about the client library, see the sample [notebook](https://dataplatform.ibm.com/analytics/notebooks/1fed143e-1877-42bd-b927-7d366e73745b/view?access_token=4b39718f9e1f1de55e6e67e8dcbb5f0cac848f390d73478d0dea9c1a8af24550&cm_mc_uid=30670837705115063231884&cm_mc_sid_50200000=1509364125) and [documentation](pm_service_client_library.html).

 **Note:** The common API client library is in **beta**.